pomf/MoePanel/README.md

 # MoePanel
- Admin panel for Uguu and Pomf.
+ Admin panel for Uguu and Pomf, not done yet. :)